byteappua/notes/dolphindb/streaming_IOPV.md

 **Benefits**

-> (1) Controlling for individual heterogeneity. <p>
+> (1) Controlling for individual heterogeneity.
-> (2) Panel data give more informative data, more variablility, less collinearity among the variables, more degrees of freedom and more effciency.<p>
+> (2) Panel data give more informative data, more variablility, less collinearity among the variables, more degrees of freedom and more effciency.
-> (3) Panel data are better able to study the dymanics of adjustment. <p>
+> (3) Panel data are better able to study the dymanics of adjustment.
-> (4) Panel data are better able to identify and measure effects that are simply not detectable in pure cross-section or pure time-series data.<p>
+> (4) Panel data are better able to identify and measure effects that are simply not detectable in pure cross-section or pure time-series data.
-> (5) Panel data models allow us to construct and test more complicated behavioral models than purely cross-section or time-series data.<p>
+> (5) Panel data models allow us to construct and test more complicated behavioral models than purely cross-section or time-series data.
-> (6) Micro panel data gathered on individuals, firms and households may be more accurately measured than similar variables measured at the macro level.<p>
+> (6) Micro panel data gathered on individuals, firms and households may be more accurately measured than similar variables measured at the macro level.
 > (7) Macro panel data on the other hand have a longer time series and unlike the problem of nonstandard distributions typical of units roots tests in time-series analysis.

 **Limitations**

-> (1) Design and data collection problems.<p>
+> (1) Design and data collection problems.
-> (2) Distortions of measurement errors. <p>
+> (2) Distortions of measurement errors.
-> (3) Selectivity problems. <p>
+> (3) Selectivity problems.
-> (4) Short time-series dimensions. <p>
+> (4) Short time-series dimensions.
-> (5) Cross-section dependence. <p>
+> (5) Cross-section dependence.

 ## 4. 单只 ETF 实时计算